Opendoor

 Opendoor Technologies Inc. is an online company that buys and sells residential real estate.
-Headquartered in San Francisco, it makes instant cash offers on homes through an online process, makes repairs on the properties it purchases and relists them for sale.
+Headquartered in San Francisco, it makes instant cash offers on homes through an online process, makes repairs on the properties it purchases and re-lists them for sale.
 It also provides mobile application-based home buying services along with financing.
 As of November 2021, the company operates in 44 markets in the US.

 History

 The company was founded in March 2014 by serial entrepreneurs Keith Rabois, Eric Wu, who previously founded Movity, a real-estate startup acquired by Trulia, and JD Ross, now a general partner at Atomic.
 After raising a $9.95m venture capital round led by Khosla Ventures in May 2014, the company began operations.
 In 2018, Opendoor raised $400m in funding from the SoftBank Group Vision Fund.
 In 2019, it raised $300m in a funding round led by General Atlantic.
 At the time, the enterprise valuation was $3.8b.

 In August 2019, Opendoor launched mortgage services through Opendoor Home Loans, an in-house mortgage business.
 In September 2019, it acquired national title and escrow company OS National, allowing integration of title, escrow and closing services under its business offerings.

 In early 2020, Opendoor expanded services to more cities in partnership with Redfin.
 Later, the company laid off 600 employees, which made up 35% of its team, partially due to business impact from the COVID-19 shutdown.
 In March, Opendoor announced they would suspend home buying during the COVID-19 pandemic out of concerns for the safety of their customers.
 The company resumed its operations in May 2020 by introducing a contact-free platform to help people buy and sell homes digitally.

 On April 27, 2020, Social Capital Hedosophia Holdings Corp II, a special-purpose acquisition company steered by Chamath Palihapitiya, commenced trading on the New York Stock Exchange.

 On September 15, 2020, Social Capital Hedosophia Holdings Corp II announced its intention to merge with Opendoor.
 The deal valued Opendoor at an enterprise value of $4.8 billion.